Stable image reconstruction using total variation minimization: Main results

-To our best knowledge, Theorem~\ref{thm:gen} provides the first provable guarantee of robust recovery for images from compressed measurements via total variation minimization.
-Since we only require the RIP on the measurements generating the operator ${\cal M}$, Theorem~\ref{thm:gen} implies Theorem~\ref{introThm}.

-Our second main result shows that, by allowing for more measurements, one obtains stable and robust recovery guarantees as in Theorem \ref{thm:gen} but without the additional log factor.
-Moreover, the following theorem holds for general sensing matrices such that, composed with the inverse bivariate Haar transform, have the restricted isometry property.
+\end{theorem} Our second main result shows that, by allowing for more measurements, one obtains stable and robust recovery guarantees as in Theorem \ref{thm:gen} but with the log factor in \eqref{stable3} removed.
+Moreover, the following theorem holds for general sensing matrices having restricted isometry properties.